 Simply being a paid member of the Dog Scouts of America does not automatically make your dog a Dog Scout.
 Until you and your dog have passed the Dog Scout certification criteria in front of a certified Scoutmaster or by video, your title (as the parent) is “Member of Dog Scouts.”

-However, you do have the option to get the Honorary title of “Cadet Scout” title on your dog prior to passing the Dog Scout test.
+However, you do have the option to get the “Cadet Scout” title on your dog prior to passing the Dog Scout test.
 This option started in the summer of 2006.
-This shows your commitment to work with your dog so they can be a welcome member of society or even pass the Dog Scout test in the future.
+This title is honorary and shows your commitment to work with your dog so they can be a welcome member of society or even pass the Dog Scout test in the future.
 It also represents your commitment to responsible dog parenting and you can call yourself a Cadet Scout parent.
-There is a $5 fee that can be paid for any dog in your care.
-This $5 covers the production and mailing of the Cadet Scout collar tag and the record keeping associated with this title.
-Once you get the collar tag, you can then call your dog a Cadet Scout.

 Once you have passed the certification to become a Dog Scout, and you have submitted your forms and fees, you become “a Dog Scout parent” and the dog can use the title of “Dog Scout” and place the letters DSA after his or her name.
 Please read below for more information about the Dog Scout title and what that honor entails.

 When you pass the certification and your dog becomes a Dog Scout, your dog will receive:

 - Official DSA photo I.D. card

 - His/her first merit badge, the oval “Dog Scout” badge, indicating that your dog has passed the requirements for exemplary behavior necessary to be a Dog Scout.